- ADF India calls for further protection of girls’ rights

 - #VanishingGirls campaign continues to educate women about their rights

 NEW DELHI (10 October 2018) – Do girls have the same value and rights as boys?
 11 October marks the celebration of the International Day of the Girl Child.
 Its aim is to help focus on the status of girls all over the world.
 In many countries, sex-selective abortion has been a growing threat to girls’ lives.
-For example, India has lost over 60 million women in the past one decade due to the wide spread use of this practice.
+For example, India has lost over 60 million women in the past one decade due to the wide spread use of this practice as well as other factors such as lack of nutrition and the neglect of newborn girls.
 There are 21 million girls unwanted by their family in the country today, according to the 2018 Economic Survey issued by the Indian government.

 “In our country, 50,000 babies are aborted every month for one reason: they are girls instead of boys,” said Tehmina Arora, Director of ADF India.
 “India’s skewed sex ratio shows that, as a nation, we have failed girls.
 They are either aborted or, once born, subject to various forms of violence.
 It’s time to address this issue, especially on the International Day of the Girl Child.
 Every child is precious.
 Both girls and boys have an equal right to life and liberty.
 Our nation cannot afford to lose its little girls to discrimination and neglect.
 India’s future is interlinked with the lives of the girls and women of the country.
 Whoever believes that girls share the same rights as boys cannot turn a blind eye to what is happening in India today.”